Menu

 Your 40 Million Word Goal

 Hearing 40 million words by age four may seem like a lot of words.
 The good news is that you already have all of the skills to help your child reach this goal!
-You’ll easily reach your 40 million word goal by talking, reaching, and singing together every day.
+You’ll easily reach your 40 million word goal by talking, reading, and singing together every day.
 Your child’s brain actually seeks and recognizes patterns in speech, songs, phrases, and sentences.
 Every time you talk with them, you’re continuing to expand their existing and rapidly growing brain networks.
 Every word said is a seed with the potential to develop roots, branches, leaves, and flowers.

 Helpful Tips to Reach Your Goal